ray-project/ray/doc/source/serve/configure-serve-deployment.md

 # Configure Ray Serve deployments

-These parameters are configurable on a Ray Serve deployment.
-Documentation is also in the [API reference](../serve/api/doc/ray.serve.deployment_decorator.rst).
+This guide walks through the parameters that are configurable for a Ray Serve deployment, as well as the different locations where you can specify the parameters.
+You can also refer to the [API reference](../serve/api/doc/ray.serve.deployment_decorator.rst) for the `@serve.deployment` decorator.

-Configure the following parameters either in the Serve config file, or on the `@serve.deployment` decorator:
+## Configurable parameters

 - `name` - Name uniquely identifying this deployment within the application.
 If not provided, the name of the class or function is used.
 - `num_replicas` - Number of replicas to run that handle requests to this deployment.
 Defaults to 1.